kevgo/has/README.md

 [![CI](https://github.com/kevgo/has/actions/workflows/ci.yml/badge.svg)](https://github.com/kevgo/has/actions/workflows/ci.yml)

-`has` is a higher-level alternative for the traditional Unix `test` tool.
-It allows querying a wide variety of properties of the local filesystem, source code management systems, codebases, and build systems.
-One of its intended use cases is within automation tooling like [mrt](https://github.com/kevgo/mrt).
+`has` is the programmer's version of the Unix `test` tool.
+It allows querying a wider variety of properties of the local computer system, source code management systems, codebases and their configurations, and build systems.

 The general usage is: